anjayluh/twitter-importer-plugin/README.md

 ## How to run project

+- First, you need to create an account with twitter developer [here](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api)
-Clone this repository
+- Clone this repository
-Install jupyter notebooks
-Download [Anaconda](https://www.continuum.io/downloads).
+- Download [Anaconda](https://www.continuum.io/downloads).
 This project is using anaconda 3.5.
-Install the version of Anaconda which you downloaded, following the instructions on the download page.
+- Install the version of Anaconda which you downloaded, following the instructions on the download page.

-To run the notebook. cd into the project directory and run **jupyter notebook**
+  -To run the notebook. cd into the project directory and run **jupyter notebook**

 ### To run the importer plugin

-First, you need to create an account with twitter developer [here](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api)

 Once you have a developer account, get your api credentials listed below